ziadsalama95/ETL-GDP-Data-Pipeline/README.md

 # ETL-GDP-Data-Pipeline

-This project demonstrates the creation of an ETL (Extract, Transform, Load) pipeline that extracts GDP data from a web source, transforms it, and loads it into both a CSV file and a SQLite database.
+This project demonstrates the creation of an ETL (Extract, Transform, Load) pipeline that extracts GDP data from a web source, transforms it and loads it into both a CSV file and a SQLite database.
 Additionally, the project includes querying the database to extract relevant information and logging the entire ETL process.

 ## Table of Contents
 - [Project Overview](#project-overview)